qr-merger/merger/README.md

 ## Contribute
 Any kind of contribute will be more than welcome.

-Please `star` this project if you like it, or using it, or find it helpful to you in any way.
+Please `star` this project if you like it, or using it, or find it helpful to you in any form.

 Please consider to donate to me by https://demo.qrcdn.com.
 It really does take me a long time to develop this project.